John Fetterman: Personal life

 In 2008, Allegheny County sued Fetterman and his nonprofit Braddock Redux for unpaid taxes.
 A tax lien was placed against Fetterman and his nonprofit for $25,000.
 In 2012, Fetterman paid off the unpaid taxes.

-In fall 2020, Gisele Fetterman shared a photo of the family's home while John was being interviewed.
-Levi's humorous facial expression resulted in the photograph going viral.
-The next day, an unconnected fan of Levi created a Twitter account in his name and became friends with Gisele Fetterman, but remains anonymous.
-Levi and Artie have their own Twitter account with more than 25,000 followers.
-Levi is a mixed-breed dog and was featured in the CW's television special "Dogs of the Year 2021".
-In July 2021, the York Daily Record reported that Levi was an advocate for the increase of the state license fee for dog owners to fund the Pennsylvania bureau tasked with canine law enforcement, such as dealing with dangerous dogs and exposing puppy mills.

 Fetterman is known for his casual style of dress.
-He is often seen wearing a sweatshirt and shorts, and long owned only one suit, which he wore when presiding over the Pennsylvania Senate, where there is a dress code.
+He often wears a sweatshirt and shorts and for a long time owned only one suit, which he wore when presiding over the Pennsylvania Senate, where there is a dress code.
 Fetterman purchased a new suit for his swearing-in as a U.S. senator.
+He wore a hoodie and shorts during President Trump's second inauguration, and donned a suit and tie when Israeli Prime Minister Benjamin Netanyahu visited the United States in 2024.
+In September 2023, Senate majority leader Chuck Schumer chose to relax the unofficial Senate dress code, which was widely seen as a reaction to Fetterman, and to allow him to vote while wearing his usual outfit.
+In late September, the Senate reversed its decision, unanimously passing the "SHORTS Act" (S.Res.
+376, short for "SHow[sic] Our Respect To the Senate Act"), referencing Fetterman's trademark outfit and establishing the Senate's first official dress code.
+The reversal came after a week of intense criticism by Republicans and some Democrats as well as Fox News.

 The Philadelphia Inquirer reported that Fetterman has a net worth between $717,000 and $1.58 million.

 Health

-According to Fetterman's Chief of Staff, Adam Jentleson, Fetterman has struggled with depression throughout his life.
+According to Fetterman's chief of staff, Adam Jentleson, Fetterman has struggled with depression throughout his life.

 In 2017, Fetterman's feet suddenly began to swell and he was subsequently hospitalized for testing.
 At that time, he was diagnosed by cardiologist Ramesh Chandra with "atrial fibrillation, an irregular heart rhythm, along with a decreased heart pump", although this diagnosis was not known publicly until Fetterman's stroke in May 2022.